 |Register Your Interest|

-Students will be issued with a training logbook on registration for the purpose of recording training received on site and formal training at CIT.
+You will be issued with a CIT logbook for the purpose of recording training time received on a work site and formal skills training at CIT.
 You will be required to submit your completed logbook before undertaking the Safe Work accredited national assessment.

-Have the English language skills to effectively communicate and work safely with others in the work area and to read and comprehend manufacturer's instructions and workplace procedures and safety signs.
-Students must also be able to apply mathematical procedures for the estimation and measurement of loads.
+- Have English language skills to effectively communicate and work safely with others in the work area and to read and comprehend manufacturer's instructions and workplace procedures and safety signs.
+Participants must also be able to apply mathematical procedures for the estimation and measurement of loads.
 These skills will be checked prior to enrolment.